laravel-enso/documentation/docs/packages/data-import.md

 - even after initially seeding the database, since the import is going to remain available, additional files can be later imported for updates

 #### Steps
-1. create a data import, following your usual
+1. create a data import, following your usual flow
 2. create your excel seeder class, that will be using the import you added at step 1
     * save it on the `database/seeds/` path
     * note that your class must extend the `ExcelSeeder` class